dgkanatsios/AzureContainerInstancesManagement/README.md

 Check [here](https://github.com/Azure/azure-functions-host/wiki/Key-management-API) to read some details about Azure Function's key management API.
 You can easily retrieve them from the Azure Portal by visiting each Function's page.

 #### How can I test the Functions?
-Not direct Function testing on this project (yet), however you can see a 'testing' file on `tests\index.js`.
+Not proper Function testing on this project (yet), however you can see a 'testing' file on `tests\index.js`.
 To run it, you need to setup an `tests\.env` file with the following variables properly set:

 - SUBSCRIPTIONID = ''
 - CLIENTID = ''